-Saltwell Park is one of Gateshead’s gems, situated south of the town centre, west of the Durham Road, its roots can be traced back to William Wailes, a nineteenth century Newcastle grocer with an artistic talent.
+Saltwell Park is one of Gateshead’s gems, situated south of the town centre and west of the Durham Road.
+Its roots can be traced back to William Wailes, a nineteenth century Newcastle grocer with an artistic talent.
 Wailes became skilled in designing stained glass which he produced from a workshop in Newcastle’s Bath Lane.

 He supplied churches the length and breadth of Britain including St Mary’s in Gateshead and Newcastle’s St. Nicholas Cathedral.
 Through his fortune Wailes purchased 60 acres of land in Gateshead and in 1856 built himself a castellated house called South Dene Towers.
 Now gone, the site of this house is occupied by the crematorium.